hjbhu6/yvertx/core_manual_yeti.md

 ## Setting up the Bridge

 By connecting up SockJS and the vert.x event bus we create a distributed event bus which not only spans multiple vert.x instances on the server side, but can also include client side JavaScript running in browsers.

 We can therefore create a huge distributed bus encompassing many browsers and servers.
 The browsers don't have to be connected to the same server as long as the servers are connected.

 On the server side we have already discussed the event bus API.

 We also provide a client side JavaScript library called `vertxbus.js` which provides the same event bus API, but on the client side.

 This library internally uses SockJS to send and receive data to a SockJS vert.x server called the SockJS bridge.
 It's the bridge's responsibility to bridge data between SockJS sockets and the event bus on the server side.

 Creating a Sock JS bridge is simple.
-You just call the `bridge` function on the SockJS server.
+You just call the `bridgeSockJS` function using the SockJS server.

 You will also need to secure the bridge (see below).

 The following example creates and starts a SockJS bridge which will bridge any events sent to the path `eventbus` on to the server side event bus.

-    var httpServer = vertx.createHttpServer();
+    httpServer = yvertx.createHttpServer();

-    var sockJSServer = vertx.createSockJSServer(httpServer);
+    sockJSServer = yvertx.createSockJSServer httpServer;

-    sockJSServer.bridge({prefix : '/eventbus'}, [], [] );
+    bridgeSockJS sockJSServer [] {prefix : '/eventbus'} [] [];

     server.listen(8080);